goorkamateusz/Minesweeper/README.md

 ### Exception
 Exception                                       | Why?
 :-----------------------------------------------|:------
-Too much attempts to rand location of mines.    | rand a location of mines takes to long.
+Too much attempts to rand location of mines.    | Rand a location of mines takes to long.
-001                                             | Unexpected board::alloc()
+ALLOC 001                                       | Unexpected Board::alloc()
-RESORUCES ...                                   | That kind of errors is is reated to memory exces and resources in exe file.
+RESOURCES [...]                                 | That kind of errors is is related to memory access and resources in exe file.

 ### Specification
 - Language: C++